SDGforskning/sdg-strings/SDG03_query_action_WoS.md

             (
               ("drinking water" OR "potable water" OR "water source$" OR "sanitation") NEAR/3
-                  ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean") )
+                  ("unsafe" OR "safe" OR "contaminated" OR "contamination" OR "polluted" OR "clean" OR "sanitation") )
           OR "poor hygiene" OR "good hygiene" OR "hand hygiene" OR "personal hygiene" OR "hygiene practice$" OR "hygiene intervention$"
-          OR "*adequate sanitation" OR "sanitation facilities"
+          OR "poor sanitation" OR "*adequate sanitation" OR "sanitation facilities" OR
-          OR
             (
               ("food" OR "foods")
               NEAR/3
-                  ("unsafe" OR "contaminated" OR "contamination")
+                  ("unsafe" OR "contaminated" OR "contamination" OR "sanitation") )
-            )
         )